 The creep was nowhere to be seen.
 Had he gotten lucky with the redhead or was he passed out in some corner, snoring?

 She chuckled softly.
 Envisioning her own private celebration – one where she gave X a piece of her mind before making him buy her breakfast – she nabbed a glass of champagne and moved toward the mansion’s foyer, intending to leave the way she’d come.

 She froze.
 Oh no.

 TV film crews had set up cameras and lights at the entrance and guests were being interviewed.
 A particularly aggressive reporter prevented anyone from passing without saying a few words.

-Getting her face connected to tonight’s shenanigans would be a screw-up of unimaginable proportions.
+Getting her face connected to tonight’s shenanigans would be a muck up of unimaginable proportions.

 She needed to leave immediately and discretely.

 One side of the room framed the garden in a wall almost entirely of glass.
 The French doors furthest to the right were literally steps from her car.
 But crossing the dance floor to leave, with a perfectly good front door nearby, would seem strange and attract attention.

 For the briefest second she felt the wind knocked out of her.
 He leaned against a wall seeming casually bored – as if he’d made a career of elaborate parties and couldn’t abide another one.
 It made her wonder how many he’d gone to.